Date & Time

 Members $295/ Nonmembers $335

-Click here to register for the combo which includes Healing with Traditional Indigenous Foods on Saturday, July 25, 2020 and Creating Plant Remedies for Healing on Sunday, July 26, 2020.
+Click here to register for the combo which includes Healing with Traditional Indigenous Foods and Creating Plant Remedies for Healing

-The healing partnership of Rita Navarrete Perez and Toñita Gonzales works internationally to build healing bridges between individuals and communities, and allopathic and traditional medicines.
-Rita and Toñita are traditional curanderas (folk healers) with clinics in Mexico City and Mataxhi, Mexico and Albuquerque, New Mexico.
-They co-founded La Cultura Cura, a non-profit that promotes the health and well-being of an indigenous Otomi community in central Mexico and teach a class on curanderismo at the University of New Mexico.
-Rita is also a professor of traditional medicine at Centro de Desarollo Humano Hacia la Comunidad in Cuernavaca, Mexico.
-They specialize in sobadas (hands on healing), limpias (energetic cleansing), Mayan acupuncture, platicas (heart-to-heart healing), temazcal (Meso-American sweat lodge), medicinal plants, and food as a medicine.
+Rita Navarrete Perez and Toñita Gonzales work internationally and are traditional curanderas (folk healers) with clinics in Mexico and New Mexico.
+US.
+They co-founded La Cultura Cura, a non-profit in Mexico and teach at the University of New Mexico.
+They have also taught at: the Smithsonian, Texas Holocaust Museum, Pacifica Clinics in LA and Hospitals.
+Rita is a professor of traditional medicine at Centro de Desarollo Humano Hacia la Comunidad in Cuernavaca, Mexico.
+They specialize in sobadas (hands- on healing), limpias (energetic cleansing), Mayan acupuncture, platicas (heart-to-heart healing), temazcal (Meso-American sweat lodge), medicinal plants.